Preole/bbm/README.md

 ```
 BakaBakaMark README
 ===================

-**Currently Defunct: Do not use**

-A short comprehensive guide to the Lightweight Markup Language (LML),
-BakaBakaMark, and its compiler.
-It can be installed as a javascript library
+A Lightweight Markup Language (LML), BakaBakaMark, and its compiler.
+It can
-for generating complete HTML documents under node.js.
+be installed as a javascript library for generating complete HTML documents

-{++
-Update March 16th: Removed the command-line interface of the project
-due to poor API design.
-++}
+under node.js or as a standalone script file.